bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 And I was like, yeah, you should.
 And then people were like, hey, just saw this news.
 Do you think Gemini's okay?
-And I'm like, I mean, yeah, it's probably okay.
-I don't, you know, Gemini seems like a well-run exchange.
+And I'm like, I mean, yeah, it's probably okay, Gemini seems like a well-run exchange.
 I don't know, I haven't really talked to them, but yeah, you should move stuff to your own node, maybe you should just run Bitcoin.
 Let me know if you need help.
 And I did help people.
 Okay, so here's what happened.
-So I'm going to do this(download and install bitcoin) right now.
+So I'm going to do this (download and install bitcoin) right now.
 Let's see.

 ## Download and run bitcoin 23.0

 It's download and install Bitcoin Core 23.0.
-That was the one that was out November(2022).
+That was the one that was out November (2022).
 And it's hard!
 So if you go to bitcoin.org, it doesn't have it.
 Bitcoin.org hasn't been updated for well over a year.